 Figures 5 and 6 show Hubble Diagrams which plot K-corrected rest-frame B-band peak magnitudes and redshifts for the new supernovae of this paper.
-Figure 5 show all of the data in the full set of supernovae.
-Figure 6 show just the eleven HST supernovae from this paper.
-In the upper panel of this latter figure, the $m_B$ values and uncertainties from Table 3 are plotted.
-In the lower panel, $m_B$ values have been corrected for hostgalaxy extinction based on measured E(B-V) values.
-The most reddened supernova- SN 1998aw at z = 0.44- is overcorrected by the extinction correction, and falls $3\sigma$ below the best-fit cosmolbgy.
-Phillips et al. (1999) found that to best correct host-galaxy extinction for low-redshift SNe Ia, one needs a value of $\mathcal{R}B$ which is slightly lower than the standard value; these high-redshift supernovae would seem to support that conclusion.
-The effect of changing this value will be considered a systematic in § 5.5.
+Figure 5 shows all of the data in the full set of supernovae.
+Figure 6 shows just the eleven HST supernovae from this paper.
+In the upper panel of (stretch-correthis latter figure, the $m_B$ values and uncertainties -- from Table 3 are plotted.
+In the lower panel, $m_B$ values have been corrected for host-galaxy extinction based on measured E(B-V) values.

 Table 8 lists results from fits to our full set of supernovae and to both of our primary subsets.
 The first three lines show fits to the low-extinction primary subset.
 So that the new sample of highredshift supernovae may be compared to those from P99, separate fits have been performed using only the high-redshift supernovae from each sample.
-Fit 3 combines all of the current SCP highredshift supernovae, and represents the primary result for this paper.
+Fit 3 combines all of the current SCP high-redshift supernovae, and represents the primary result for this paper.
 Fits 4-6 show the fits to the primary subset when host-galaxy extinction corrections have been applied.
-Finally, for comparison purposes, Fits 7-8 show fits to the complete